|

 Alexander).
 The stadium was subsequently re-named in honor of LaRosa's

 Hall of Famer Owen Hauck, and the field is now Irv Goode Field.
+Goode is unquestionably the finest offensive lineman in the history

 of Northern Kentucky football.
 As a senior, he was selected honorable